Please review our COVID-19 FAQs that will help you prepare for your visit to our Conservation Areas during the pandemic

 Otonabee Conservation provides access for fishing at the following conservation areas and campgrounds.
 Day use entrance fees apply.

-Warsaw Caves Conservation Area and Campground
+Warsaw Caves Conservation Area

 Drop a line from the dock at the canoe launch or paddle a canoe down the Indian River from the Warsaw Caves Conservation Area and Campground (289 Caves Road, Warsaw, Ontario).
 The character of the river varies as it flows downstream toward the village of Warsaw.
-The variety of fish in the river includes perch, sunfish and smallmouth bass.
+The variety of fish in the river includes perch, sunfish and small mouth bass.

-- Boat launch (Non-motorized watercraft only)
+- Boat launch is available for non-motorized watercraft only

 Selwyn Beach Conservation Area